starwalker00/ticketh-protocol/README.md

 Deploy a local blockchain akin to Ganache with ``npx hardhat node`` or ``hh node`` : https://hardhat.org/hardhat-network/

+To see a NFT in metamask, add the NFT contract address as a token with a precision of 0.

 # Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.